-By comparison, the ambition of Philips Hue’s internet-connected LED light bulbs seem much more limited in scope.
-However, with its attention laser-focused on lighting alone, Philips has created one of the most complete smart lighting systems out there, and it’s one that easily beats much of the smart home competition in terms of its robustness and completeness.
+The brand has laser-focused on smart lighting alone.
+The result?
+It's created one of the most complete smart lighting systems out there, and it’s one that easily beats much of the smart home competition in terms of its robustness and completeness.

 The different Philips Hue bulbs

 Philips Hue has a number of different lighting solutions for your home.
 So, before we dive into our full Philips Hue review, we thought it best to break down the Philips Hue family so you can see exactly what's on offer.